 For this reason, these traps are not as useful in places that are habituated.
 You are a better lure than any trap could possibly be, so the traps are unlikely to keep you from getting bitten.
 But active traps are a great option for homeowners and landlords maintaining an unoccupied property.

 - ✅ SLEEP EASY!
-24/7 BEDBUG DETECTION AND PROTECTION — In addition to creating health risks and hazards, bed bug...
+24/7 BEDBUG DETECTION AND PROTECTION — Easily monitor your problem 24/7 and rest easy knowing that...

-Our best overall bed bug traps are the ECOPEST Bed Bug Interceptors.
+Our choice for the overall best bed bug traps are the ECOPEST Bed Bug Interceptors.
 Used with a good mattress encasement (to keep bed bugs from invading your mattress and kill those who may have already), they force the bed bugs to crawl up the legs of the bed and fall in.
 This should massively reduce or eliminate bites.